agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - the chances of the EA movement failing
 - Chances of getting into top EAOs in the next 5 years with DS
 - the chances of becoming a partner
-- Impact for DW with an MBA and Management Consulting in less than top firms
+- Impact for DW with an MBA and MC in less than top firms